You’ve been in your house for a while and are still fond of the place. But it’s no longer exactly what you need or want.

 If you can’t find a spot for a new room?
 “Maybe it is time to sell,” he says.

-Does your current home have what you consider to be a really serious problem?
-It could be neighbors you can’t tolerate, a not-so-great school district or a cramped physical setting — including home and yard — that will never meet the needs of your growing family.
+Does your current home have what you consider to be a serious problem?
+It could be neighbours you can’t tolerate, a not-so-great school catchment area or a cramped physical setting – including home and garden – that will never meet the needs of your growing family.